chadkluck/serverless-deploy-pipeline-atlantis/docs/README-0-Start-Here.md

 # Start Here

-A series of short READMEs will walk you through the 3 concepts to get you started:
+A series of READMEs will walk you through the 3 concepts to get you started:

-1. Creating an IAM Role for your CloudFormation Service
+1. Create an IAM Role for your CloudFormation Service
-2. Creating a repository you will store your code in
+2. Create a CodeCommit repository you will store your code in
-3. Creating a CloudFormation stack that will create an AWS CodePipeline to deploy your code
+3. Create a CloudFormation stack that will create an AWS CodePipeline to deploy your code

-Step 1 (Creating an IAM Service Role) only needs to be done once.
-Step 2 (Creating a CodeCommit repository) only needs to be done once per application.

-You can perform Step 3 as many times as you wish as you begin your wonderful journey into Infrastructure as Code (IaC) and Continuous Integration and Continuous Deployment (CI/CD) pipelines.
+This will begin your wonderful journey into Infrastructure as Code (IaC) and Continuous Integration and Continuous Deployment (CI/CD) pipelines.

 Enjoy!

 ## IAM CloudFormation Service Role

-An IAM CloudFormation Service Role is necessary in order for your deploy stack to function.
+An IAM CloudFormation Service Role is necessary in order for your deploy stack to create pipeline resources.

 You will first create a policy and then attach it to the new service role.

-The policy template is included in the [iam service role directory](./iam-cloudformation-service-role/ATLANTIS-CloudFormationServicePolicy.json).
+The policy template is included in the [iam service role directory](../iam-cloudformation-service-role/ATLANTIS-CloudFormationServicePolicy.json).

-[README 1 IAM Policies](./README-1-IAM-CloudFormation-Service-Role.md) will walk you through creating the policy and CloudFormation Service Role that will give your deploy stack the proper permissions.
+[README 1: IAM CloudFormation Service Role](../iam-cloudformation-service-role/README-1-IAM-CF-Service-Role.md) will walk you through creating the policy and attaching it to a CloudFormation Service Role.

 You only need to do this once for any number of pipelines.
+You can also create a service role for each unit, team, or department in your organization to separate permissions.

 ## Create a CodeCommit Repository

-Place the entire contents of the [application infrastructure sample code](../application-infrastructure-sample-code/) into a new CodeCommit repository.
+Place the entire directory and contents of the [application infrastructure sample code](../application-infrastructure/) into a new CodeCommit repository.
 Use the sample code given here for your first test.
 You can use more advanced templates later.

 [README 2: CodeCommit Repository](./README-2-CodeCommit-Repository.md) will walk you through this.

-> **TIP:** I typically save a copy of the pipeline-toolchain.yml file in the root of the CodeCommit Respository.
-This is helpful if you make any customizations or wish to add default values to the parameters.
-While commiting changes to the toolchain file will not refresh the Deploy stack, it may be helpful to have a local copy.

 ## Create the Deploy Pipeline Stack in CloudFormation